microsoft/FabConRTITutorial/docs/workshop.md

 - Shortcuts enable the creation of a live connections between OneLake and data sources, whether internal or external to Azure.
 This allows us to retrieve data from these locations as if they were seamlessly integrated into Microsoft Fabric.
 - A shortcut is a schema entity that references data stored external to a KQL database in your cluster.
 In Lakehouse(s), Eventhouse(s), or KQL Databases it's possible to create shortcuts referencing internal locations within Microsoft Fabric, ADLS Gen2, Spark Notebooks, AWS S3 storage accounts, or Microsoft Dataverse.
 - By enabling us to reference different storage locations, OneLake's Shortcuts provides a unified source of truth for all our data, within the Microsoft Fabric environment and ensures clarity regarding the origin of our data.
-- In this solution, the `Product` and `ProductCategory` SQL tables are defined as external tables using shortcuts.
-Meaning the data is not copied but served from the SQL database itself.
+- In this solution, the `Product` and `ProductCategory` delta tables in OneLake are defined as external tables using shortcuts.
+Meaning the data is not copied but served from the OneLake itself.
 Shortcuts allow data to remain stored in outside of Fabric, yet presented via Fabric as a central location.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut>).

 ### Eventhouse
 - An Eventhouse can host multiple KQL Databases for easier management.
-It will store relational data from an operational SQL database, leverage shortcuts and automate transformations in real-time.
+It will store events data from the Eventstream, leverage shortcuts and automate transformations in real-time.
 Eventhouses are **specifically tailored** to time-based, streaming or batch events with structured, semi-structured, and unstructured data.
 - An Eventhouse is the best place to store streaming data in Fabric.
 It provides a highly scalable analytics system with built-in Machine Learning capabilities for discrete analytics over highly-granular data.
 It's useful for any scenario that includes event-based data, for example, telemetry and log data, time series and IoT data, security and compliance logs, or financial records.
 - Eventhouse's support Kusto Query Language (KQL) queries, T-SQL queries and Python.
 The data is automatically made available in delta-parquet format and can be easily accessed from Notebooks for more advanced transformations.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse>).